tatarize/shxparser/README.md

 ---

-# Progress (Planning)
+# Progress

-Things currently parse but, do not actually produce correct results.
-Also, very little has been done to check the `bigfont` and `unifont` types.
+Things currently parse, text converts to paths.
+There may be edge cases and bugs within the code.

 # Encoding
 Calling the parser on a `SHX` file will parse the file.
 The glyph data is accessed via the `ShxFile.glyphs` dictionary which stores the particular commands.